ChesterLen/multi-user-blog-platform/README.md

 - Create, update, and delete your own blog posts.
 - Access the admin panel at `/admin/` (after creating a superuser with `python manage.py createsuperuser`).

-> This setup is intended for development purposes.
-For production use, make sure to configure secure settings, static/media file handling, and a production-ready database.

 ---